Top 20 MBA HR Project Ideas and Topics for 2025

 The objective of this project is clear.
 Assess the value and effectiveness of employee referral programs from a recruitment perspective.

-In addition to its clear purpose, this project has exciting features.
+This project has exciting features in addition to its clear purpose.
 You can explore recruitment strategies and apply a data-driven approach to HR practices.

 Many companies find referrals to reduce recruitment costs and bring candidates who understand the company culture better than external hires.
 Here’s what referral programs typically achieve.